Movie and Television Review and Classification Board: Advertisement

 Advertisement materials are generally outside the scope of the board.
 Exemptions are "publicity materials" that are those "used to generate public interest in a motion picture or television program such as teasers or promos of television programs, movie trailers, print advertisements, still photos, photo frames, leaflets, posters and billboards and other related media".

-Radio

-The Kapisanan ng mga Brodkaster ng Pilipinas (KBP; English: Association of Broadcasters of the Philippines), an association unrelated to the government, governs censorship on radio.

 Internet

-Although the board itself does not govern nor does it censor TV shows and movies online, video streaming services such as Viu, Disney+, WeTV, iflix, Netflix, iQIYI, Apple TV+, HBO Max, and Amazon Prime Video make use of their own content rating systems to ensure whether content is family-friendly or not.
+Although the board itself does not govern nor does it censor TV shows and movies online, video streaming services such as Viu, Disney+, WeTV, iflix, Netflix, iQIYI, Apple TV, HBO Max, and Amazon Prime Video make use of their own content rating systems to ensure whether content is family-friendly or not.

 On September 3, 2020, it was reported that MTRCB wanted to seek the "regulation" of video content that is provided by streaming platforms such as Netflix.
 According to Atty.
 Jonathan Presquito, the MTRCB legal affairs division chief, there is a necessity proceed with the regulation, especially because several video content are unrated.
 However, the move was strongly criticized by several groups and people, noting that the MTRCB has become a tool of censorship.
 Senator Franklin Drilon said that the move was "very impractical".